If you have any questions, please contact us at hasc@niu.edu. Applications are accepted only through the web form below.

 - Explanation (approximately 250 words) of why you chose the sample as your writing submission, including the following information:

-- What class/course what the assignment written for?
+- What class/course is the assignment written for?

 - What do you like about the submission?